Love Story (video game): Development

 In August 1999, Enix' Chief of General Affairs Kouichi Hasegawa announced to Bloomberg News that four titles were in development in the company for the upcoming Sony PlayStation 2 console.
 While he had not revealed the names of the games, it was known that one of them would reportedly feature large quantities of full motion videos in DVD format.

 Love Story was showcased in February 2000 with the presence of the game's actresses at the PlayStation Festival in Tokyo, as part of Sony's campaign to promote the soon-to-be-released PlayStation 2.
 The title was Enix' second adventure game in full motion video, following Murder on the Eurasia Express (1998).
 The cast recruited for Love Story includes Japanese actresses, television personalities, and models; notably Aya Hirayama and Kaori Manabe, who would later star in the Waterboys film and television series, respectively; and Erika Yamakawa.

 A game demo was given to video game journalists in March, and the game was showcased a second time, at the Tokyo Game Show in April, where it was one of the most visited Enix attractions after Dragon Quest VII.
 The gaming website IGN attributes this popularity to the fact that, earlier in the year, screenshots of the game had shown two female characters about to kiss each other.
-However, the release of the game revealed that there is no lesbianism in the story and that one of the girl featured in the kissing scene is in fact possessed by the player's ghost.
+The release of the game, however, revealed that there is no lesbianism in the story and that one of the women featured in the kissing scene is in fact possessed by the (male) player character's ghost.

 The music of Love Story was composed by Konatsu Yuzunogi and includes two vocal songs, "Hello Again" and "Old Friend", both sung by Aya Hirayama with lyrics written by Haru Yuki.
 The original soundtrack of the game was published in Japan on May 17, 2000, by First Smile Entertainment.
 It comprises 36 tracks.